obivan/reason/README.md

 # => [[1, 2, :a, :b, :c]]
 ```

-But you can also use a relation to, for example, generate all possible
+But we can also use a relation to, for example, generate all possible
 pairs of lists, which when concatenated will produce a given list:

 ```elixir